The Bankrate promise

-Comparing the Amex Gold Card and the Chase Sapphire Preferred can be tricky since these two cards earn different types of rewards.
-However, depending on the category, one card may offer more value than the other.
+Comparing the Amex Gold Card and the Chase Sapphire Preferred can be tricky since these cards both earn points in top rewards programs.
+However, depending on the bonus category, one card may offer more value than the other.

 Welcome bonus winner: Amex Gold Card

-While the Chase Sapphire preferred lets users earn 60,000 bonus points after spending $4,000 on purchases within three months of account opening, the Amex Gold Card offers that same 60,000-point bonus for the same $4,000 in spending within six months of account opening.
+While the Chase Sapphire preferred lets cardholders earn 60,000 bonus points after spending $4,000 on purchases within 3 months of account opening, the Amex Gold Card offers the same 60,000-point bonus for spending $6,000 within 6 months of account opening.

-Thus, we give the Amex Gold Card the slight edge here since you only have to spend an average of $667 per month for six months to earn the bonus, whereas the Chase Sapphire Preferred requires average spending of at least $1,334 for three months.
+We give the Amex Gold Card a very slight edge here since you only have to spend an average of $1,000 per month for 6 months to earn the bonus, whereas the Chase Sapphire Preferred requires an average monthly spending of at least $1,334 for 3 months.

 Rewards rate winner: Chase Sapphire Preferred

-While the Amex Gold Card boasts a lucrative rewards rate in its own right—especially for foodies—the Chase Sapphire Preferred’s earning rate wins in this category.
+While the Amex Gold Card boasts lucrative rewards rates in its own right — especially for foodies — the Chase Sapphire Preferred’s earning rates win in this category.
 Not only does the Chase Sapphire Preferred have broader and better bonus categories, but cardholders can earn unlimited bonus points in each.

-After all, cardholders get the chance to earn 5X points on any travel through Chase (after earning the $50 anniversary hotel credit) and 5X points on Lyft rides through March 2022.
-Cardholders also earn 3X points on dining, online grocery purchases and select streaming services, 2X points on other travel and 1X points on other purchases.
+After all, with the Chase Sapphire Preferred, cardholders can earn 5X points on any travel booked through Chase Ultimate rewards plus 5X points on Lyft rides (2X points for general travel and 3X bonus points) through March 2025.
+Cardholders also earn 3X points on dining (including eligible delivery services), select streaming services and online grocery purchases (excluding Walmart, Target and wholesale clubs); 2X points on other travel; and 1X points on all other purchases.

 Annual fee winner: Chase Sapphire Preferred

-The Amex Gold Card requires an annual fee of $250 per year, whereas the Chase Sapphire Preferred will set you back just $95 per year.
+The Amex Gold Card includes an annual fee of $250, whereas the Chase Sapphire Preferred will set you back just $95 per year.
 All things considered, the Chase Sapphire Preferred scores an easy win in this category.

 Foreign transaction fee winner: Tie